-17. Start a Smoke-Free policy for work and provide cessation resources
+17. Start a Smoke-Free policy at work and provide cessation resources

-We all know tobacco smoke is unhealthy for a variety of reasons.
+Most people know the dangers of smoking tobacco.
 Not only is the smoker hurting their own health, but they are also hurting the health of those around them through secondary smoke.
 Most companies have tried to solve this problem by creating designated smoking areas within the building where employees are allowed to smoke.

 That is why a smoke-free policy needs to be issued throughout the entire workplace with no designated smoking areas whatsoever.
-On top of that, cessation materials need to be made freely available to employees which will help teach them how to quit smoking altogether.
+On top of that, making cessation materials freely available to employees will help teach them how to quit smoking altogether.

-You don’t have to force it on them, but just make it readily available to all employees in case they do want to quit.
-Among the different health and wellness program ideas, this one can be challenging for smokers.
-Communicate you intentions clearly and often.
-Make sure all your employees know they are valuable contributors to your worksites success.
+Among the different health and wellness program ideas, this one is especially challenging for smokers.
+Communicate your intentions clearly and often.
+As part of your employee health and wellness program, make sure all your employees know they are valuable contributors to your worksite’s success.

 Incorporate these employee wellness program ideas and tips into your employee health and wellness program and you will be amazed at the impact they can have!